yt-project/yt/doc/source/analyzing/analysis_modules/halo_catalogs.rst

 associated with either dataset, to control the spatial region in which halo analysis will be performed.

+The :class:`~yt.analysis_modules.halo_analysis.halo_catalog.HaloCatalog`
+allows the user to create a pipeline of analysis actions that will be performed on all halos in the existing catalog.
+The analysis can be performed in parallel with separate processors or groups of processors being allocated to perform the entire pipeline on individual halos.
-Analysis is done by adding actions to the :class:`~yt.analysis_modules.halo_analysis.halo_catalog.HaloCatalog`.
+The pipeline is setup by adding actions to the :class:`~yt.analysis_modules.halo_analysis.halo_catalog.HaloCatalog`.
 Each action is represented by a callback function that will be run on each halo.
 There are four types of actions:

-* Filters
+* :ref:`halo_catalog_filters`
-* Quantities
+* :ref:`halo_catalog_quantities`
-* Callbacks
+* :ref:`halo_catalog_callbacks`
-* Recipes
+* :ref:`halo_catalog_recipes`

 A list of all available filters, quantities, and callbacks can be found in :ref:`halo_analysis_ref`.
 All interaction with this analysis can be performed by importing from halo_analysis.

+.. _halo_catalog_filters:

 Filters
 ^^^^^^^